harp-tech/protocol/Device.md

 This number should be unique for each unit of the same Device ID.
 To write to this register a two-step write command is needed.
 First, write the value `0xFFFF`, and then the desired serial number (as a `U16`).
 The device will reset after the second write command is received.

-> **Note**
+> **Warning**
 >
-> This register is to be deprecated in the near future in favor of the `R_UID` register.
-Until then, we strongly encourage the value of this register to duplicate the first two bytes of `R_UID`.
-In this case, similarly to the harp protocol specification, the two bytes should be packed in little-endian order.
+> This register is deprecated in favor of `R_UID`.
+The register is expected to duplicate the first two bytes of `R_UID`.
+In this case, similarly to the Harp protocol specification, the two bytes should be packed in little-endian order.

 #### **`R_CLOCK_CONFIG` (U8) – Synchronization clock configuration**